mrryanjohnston/CLIPSockets/README.md

 ## Goals

 Educational purposes for now.
-I would like to get the quality of code in this repo ready for upstream mering into CLIPS someday.
+I would like to get the quality of code in this repo ready for upstream merging into CLIPS someday.
+For now, it's so I can make some fun web applications using CLIPS!

 ## Installation